AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-26-a-gentle-introduction-to-composable-css-classes.md

 {% include picture.html img="buttons" ext="JPG" alt="Composable buttons" shadow=false %}

-## More Examples of Composable CSS
+{% include linkedHeading.html heading="More Examples of Composable CSS" level=2 %}

 You can extend this practice for different use cases: